André Simon (wine): Biography

 Simon was born in Saint-Germain-des-Prés, in the 6th arrondissement of Paris, France.
 At 17 he was sent to Southampton, England, to learn English, where he met Edith Symons, whom he married in 1900.
+They had five children: two sons, Andre Louis Ernest Henry, born in 1906 and Peter Jerome, born in 1910, a daughter Madeleine Jeanne V M, b.1912 and two other daughters.

 Two years later he became the London agent for the champagne house of Pommery & Greno, based at 24 Mark Lane.
-Within four years he discovered his talent for writing, with The History of the Champagne Trade in England published in installments in the Wine Trade Review.
+Within four years he discovered his talent for writing, with The History of the Champagne Trade in England published in instalments in the Wine Trade Review.
 In 1908 he created the Wine Trade Club with friends, organising tastings and technical lectures that foreshadowed the Institute of Masters of Wine 45 years later.

 This all came to an end in the war of 1914–18, which saw him spend four years in the French Artillery, first as a regimental postman, and later as a liaison officer with the British.
 In 1919 he bought two homes, 6 Evelyn Mansions near Victoria Station, and Little Hedgecourt, in Felbridge, Surrey.
 He developed the garden at Little Hedgecourt, turning part of it into a cricket pitch and open-air theatre.
 However, on 20 September 1931 Britain came off the gold standard, sterling crashed against the French franc, and Simon found himself unable to pay Pommery for his stock.
 Pommery summarily ended their association on 30 November 1932.